Care For The Land

 - Built a 223 kW solar array that operates a pumping plant on 50 percent solar power

-- Expanded solar farm to a 3.4-megawatt system to help power production facilities
+- Expanded solar farm to a 4.2-megawatt system to help power production facilities, saving approximately 7 million kilowatt hours per year

 - Improved energy efficiency of high-volume air conditioning and compressed air systems